AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 ![Companies Grid](./assets/companies-grid-view.png){width="700" zoomable="yes"}

 Use the *[!UICONTROL Columns]* control to customize the columns displayed in the grid.
-Customize the company information displayed in the view using the search and filter capabilities.
+Customize the companies displayed in the view using the search and filter capabilities.

 - Find companies in the **Companies** grid by using the _[!UICONTROL Search]_.
 The search indexes the **Company Name** and **Parent** columns.